learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 ## Undefined symbol: OBJC_CLASS$_UnityFramework

-This is caused by changes to Xcode's linker in XCode 26.
-Upgrade to version 3.0.0 or later of this package.
-See [#84](https://github.com/learntoflutter/flutter_embed_unity/issues/84)
+This is caused by changes to Xcode's linker in XCode 26 package (see [#84](https://github.com/learntoflutter/flutter_embed_unity/issues/84)) which has been fixed in an updated version of this plugin - check the [changlelog notes](https://pub.dev/packages/flutter_embed_unity/changelog)

 ## Namespace 'com.google.ar.core' is used in multiple modules and/or libraries: :arcore_client:, :unityandroidpermissions:.